-The Law Offices of Ronald J. Resmini, LTD. recently obtained a jury verdict in the amount $250,000.00 for our well-deserving Client.
+The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. recently obtained a jury verdict in the amount $250,000.00 for our well-deserving Client.

 Our office demanded $275,000.00, prior to trial, but we were offered $120,000.
 The judgment after trial with interest, costs and expenses totals $250,000.00.
 There were $33,000 in medicals.
 Our client had not worked since the day of the incident of January 8, 2014, and at the time was a waitress.
 The incident in question occurred when the Plaintiff was walking in a crosswalk and struck by the Defendant with her vehicle.